tari-labs/tari-university/_posts/tari/2021-09-13-TariScript_for_dummies.md

 and value (and thus the same commitment) in her second transaction to Bob.

 However, the sender offset key _does_ block the replay attack.
-Alice and Bob cannot construct the replay transaction without knowledge of the second script offset, which only Bob knows, and unless he is very silly, uses a new random offset for every transaction.
+Alice and Charlie cannot construct the replay transaction without knowledge of the second script offset, which only Bob knows, and unless he is very silly, uses a new random offset for every transaction.